hu-macsy/lama_old/scai/dmemo/doc/index.rst

 Class                    Description
 ======================== ================================================================================
-:ref:`Communicator`      Base class for communication between different partitions NoCommunicator           Default communicator :ref:`MPICommunicator`   MPI Communicator GPICommunicator          GASPI Communicator :ref:`Distribution`      Mapping of an index range to a number of partitions :ref:`CommunicationPlan` Communication schedule for exchanging non-local values
+:ref:`Communicator`      Base class for communication between different partitions :ref:`NoCommunicator`    Default Communicator to be used on serial machines :ref:`MPICommunicator`   MPI Communicator :ref:`GPICommunicator`   GPI Communicator :ref:`Distribution`      Mapping of an index range to a number of partitions :ref:`CommunicationPlan` Communication schedule for exchanging non-local values
 ======================== ================================================================================